openjdk/guide/src/index.md

 ### ProblemListing jtreg tests

 ProblemListing should be used for a short term exclusion while a test is being fixed, and for the exclusion of intermittently failing tests that cause too much noise, but can still be useful to run on an ad-hoc basis.
 ProblemListing is done in the file `ProblemList.txt`.
 There are actually several ProblemList files to choose from.
 Their location and name hint about what area or feature each file belongs to.
 Each file has sections for different components.
-All ProblemList files complement each other to build the total set of tests to exclude in JTReg runs.
+All ProblemList files complement each other to build the total set of tests to exclude in jtreg runs.

 ~~~
 test/hotspot/jtreg/ProblemList.txt